russellpuff/bareOS/README.md

 pip install scons
 ```

-The build scripts automatically locate an available RISC-V cross compiler, if you installed the unknown-elf tollchain earlier, then that will be used by default.
+The build scripts automatically locate an available RISC-V cross compiler, if you installed the unknown-elf toolchain earlier, then that will be used by default.
 If multiple toolchains are installed you can select one explicitly with `scons arch=<prefix>` (for example, `scons arch=riscv64-linux-gnu`).

 ### Building and Running